AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-configure-uuid-filename-pattern-exp.md

 >[!INFO]
 >
-> The steps to configure UUID filename pattern differ based on your deployment type: Cloud or On-premise.
+> The steps to configure UUID filename pattern differ based on your deployment type: Cloud Service or On-premise.
 Select only the tab relevant to your deployment.

 >[!BEGINTABS]